remnrem/luna-doc/docs/ref/canonical.md

 _Generates canonical signals for harmonized EDFs, given a set of rules_

+`CANONICAL` helps harmonize EDF data from different sources by mapping site-specific channel labels and conventions onto a common set of canonical signals.
+Given one or more definition files, the command sequentially tries to create canonical signals from existing channels, checking that channel labels, units, transducer types and sample rates satisfy the specified requirements.
+It is most useful in multi-cohort contexts where channel naming is inconsistent, and is the basis of the [NSRR harmonization](https://gitlab-scm.partners.org/zzz-public/nsrr/-/blob/master/common/harm-principles.md) effort.

 The `CANONICAL` command is designed to help when harmonizing multiple sets of EDFs that have different labels and conventions.
 We're currently using this in the context of the [NSRR